BlueAmulet/OCEmu/README.md

 Launch boot.lua with lua5.2, and provided everything is installed, you'll have a working Emulator.
 OCEmu stores its files in $HOME/.ocemu or %APPDATA%\\.ocemu, whichever happens to exist first.

 ```
-cd src/
+cd src
 lua boot.lua
 ```

-If you want to use a custom path (for example, for running multiple machines with unique filesystems) you can specify the machine path as an argument to boot.lua.
+If you want to use a custom path (for example, for running multiple machines with unique filesystems) you can specify the machine path as an argument to boot.lua:

 ```
-cd src/
+cd src
 lua boot.lua /path/to/my/emulated/machine_a
 ```